New Requirements for Tax Return Preparers: Frequently Asked Questions 2025

 People also ask

-For the 2022 tax year it asks: At any time during 2022, did you: (a) receive (as a reward, award or payment for property or services); or (b) sell, exchange, gift or otherwise dispose of a digital asset (or a financial interest in a digital asset)?
+On federal income tax returns, you must answer Yes or No to a question about digital assets: At any time during the tax year, did you: (a) receive (as a reward, award or payment for property or services); or (b) sell, exchange, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?

 Related links